winterrdog/odin-blog-api/README.md

 # odin-blog-api

 An exercise by The Odin Project( TOP ) to create a blog.
-I only designed the backend as that's my speciality :). but it's worthwhile to check out the code.
+I only designed the backend as that's my speciality :), then [_@muchubatactics_](https://github.com/muchubatactics) did the frontend.
+The backend is a `REST`ful API built with `Node.js`, `Express.js`, `MongoDB`, and `JWT` for authorization.
+It has `16+` endpoints for creating, reading, updating, and deleting users, posts, comments, and replies.

 **AUTHORS**: [_winterrdog_](https://github.com/winterrdog) & [_muchubatactics_](https://github.com/muchubatactics)